bcrowell/bcrowell.github.io/metric/index.md

 But as we saw with examples like the aerial photograph and the "gas stations" idea, using ruler distances doesn't necessarily work.

 In fact, there is no way, based on our rules, that a spacelike vector can have an interval that is some *positive* number.
-The reason for this is that it would then have the same measure as some timelike vectors.
+The reason for this is that it would then have the same measure as some timelike vector.
 But when any two vectors have the same metric measure, they are equivalent in the sense that they could actually *be* the same vector, just seen in a different frame of reference.

 For example, this figure shows two photos of a pen on a desktop.